xsteadfastx/newzbot/README.md

 -----
 1. Edit feeds.txt and add the feeds you want to use.
 One feed-url per line
 2. Start the bot with `python newzbot.py username password`
+3. add the bot-user to your roster
+4. enjoy :)